Fanchengyan/data-downloader/docs/source/Tutorials/service/licsar.rst

 LiCSAR Interferogram Download Tutorial
 ======================================

+This tutorial demonstrates how to download LiCSAR interferograms from the LiCSAR online service.

 :class:`LiCSARService <data_downloader.services.LiCSARService>` provides a simple interface to the LiCSAR online service for the retrieval of Sentinel-1 interferograms.
 The service is provided by Centre for the Observation and Modelling of Earthquakes, Volcanoes and Tectonics (COMET) and is available at: https://comet.nerc.ac.uk/COMET-LiCS-portal/

 Following is a simple example of how to use the service to retrieve interferograms for a given frame "106D_05248_131313".